 - Can certain ingredients or cleaners void your warranty?

 - How often is carpet cleaning recommended?

 Your pontoon deck is a busy place!
 It is where all the fun happens.
-However, once that fun is over, there is usually trash, dirt, and debris all over the place—even if your guests are a relatively clean and orderly bunch.
+However, once that fun is over, there is usually trash, dirt, and debris all over the place.

-Do this first: Pick up and remove all the trash.
-You know, like all empty cans, half-empty water bottles, cigarette butts (yeah, you might want some gloves for this part) and any other obvious trash you see.
+Pick up and remove all the trash, empty cans, half-empty water bottles, cigarette butts, and any other apparent trash you see.

 Broom And Dustpan

 Yes, precisely what you are thinking—we are talking about a good, old-fashioned broom and dustpan combo.

 Do not be fooled by how simple this may sound; a quality broom with a long-handled dustpan is a handy item to keep around.
 It can save you time, money, not to mention minimize back discomfort.